 Becoming a Section 8 Landlord

 Becoming a Section 8 landlord is easy.
-If you have or will have an available unit, call 850-385-6126 to have the receptionist add your listing to the available listings page.
-Your property listing will be added to the appropriate bedroom size list.
-The list is then made available to all Section 8 Voucher holders.
+If you have or will have an available unit, call (850)385-6126 to have the receptionist add your unit to the available units listings.
+Your property will be added to the unit bedroom size listing which is then made available to all voucher holders.
 If interested, the prospective tenants will contact you.
-There is no charge to advertise your unit with the Section 8 program.

-Once your property is rented (either to a Section 8 family or to a non-Section 8 family); please contact our office so we can remove it from the list.
+Once your property is rented (either to a Section 8 family or to a non-Section 8 family); please contact our office so it can be removed from the list.

-If you agree to lease your unit to a Section 8 tenant, your unit must pass the Housing Quality Standards inspection.
+If you agree to lease your unit to a program participant, your unit must pass the Housing Quality Standards inspection (See Downloads).

 HCV Program Landlord Information